 Running has been proven to have multiple benefits, both physically and mentally.
 Whether solo running or with a friend or group, being out in the open with nature also has important benefits.

-Why do you think people should get involved in The Vitality Big Half?
+Why do you think people should get involved?

 Why is it important for you to come together with others to ‘run as one’?